top of page

 Statement

 I combine free-flow brushstrokes with these patterns.
-This can be considered a dance from nature and an interconnecting element in any organic and unified system, such as roots, branches, nervous systems, nebulas, and more.
+This can be considered a dance from nature and an interconnecting element in any organic and unified system, such as roots, branches, nervous systems, nebulae, and more.

 Process

-I follow the old masters and indigenous artists' recipes to create archivable colors.
+I follow the old masters and indigenous artists' recipes to create archival colors.
 I have also developed a system of preservation by layering mineral and botanical inks in a unique way, which makes new shades and increases conservation.
 To achieve confidence in their durability, I cover them with UV protection materials, UV museum glass, and cold wax if needed.

 SEE MORE HERE